New York for First-Timers: The Top Things to Do

 If you have the time, I recommend stopping by Grand Central Terminal.
 I love this building.
 It’s one of my favorite buildings in New York and has been a city landmark since it opened in 1913.

-In addition to being a stunning building, it also includes over 60 shops and restaurants, making it a great place to stop for lunch or a snack on your tour around Midtown.
+Grand Central is still a functioning station with 4, 5, 6, 7, and S subway and Metro-North Railroad train service.
+In addition to being a stunning building, it also includes many shops and restaurants, making it a great place to stop for lunch or a snack on your tour around Midtown.

 Inside the Grand Central Terminal main hall with sun streaming in through the large windows.